Writing Day Workshops is excited to announce The 2019 Oklahoma Writing Workshop — a full-day “How to Get Published” writing event in Oklahoma City.

 Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-How to pay/register — We are postponing the first Oklahoma Writing Workshop until fall 2020.
-Sorry for this news, and we hope you will join us in 2020.
-If you are interested in the 2020 event, email us at writingdayworkshops [at] gmail [dot] com and let us know you want on the OKC email alert list.
+How to pay/register — The event is over.
+If you are interested in any future event, email us at writingdayworkshops [at] gmail [dot] com and let us know you want on the OKC email alert list.
 Thanks!.

 Because of limited space at the venue of the Sheraton Oklahoma City Downtown Hotel, the workshop can only allow 150 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.